uppercasserole/stardew_marriage_speedruns/routes/leah/stardew_marriage_leah_beginner.md

 - Chop trees
 - Get to Robins by 9
 - Buy 450 wood and upgrade house
-- Gift Leah
+- Gift a salad and talk to Leah in her cottage at 10am
 - Pass out

 ### Spring 2, Y2
 - Chop Trees
-- Gift Leah at 10am
+- Gift a salad and talk to Leah in her cottage at 10am
 - Pass out

 ### Y2 Spring 24
 - Chop Trees
 - Flower dance at 9am
 - Talk to Everyone
+- Dance with Leah
 - Sleep

 ### Winter 23, Y2
 - Clay farm until 9:20am (+ exhaustion time)
-- Gift Leah
+- Gift a salad and talk to Leah in her cottage at 10am
 - Pass out

 ### Spring 24, Y3
 - Chop Trees
 - Flower dance at 9am
+- Dance with Leah
 - Sleep

 ### Winter 23, Y3
 - Clay farm until 8:50am (+ exhaustion time)
-- Sell everything to Pierre
+- Go to Pierres and sell all winter forage
 - Buy Bouquet from Pierre
-- Bouquet + Birthday Gift
+- Gift Bouquet, then salad and talk to Leah in her cottage at 10am
 - Pass out

 ### Rainy Day
 - Buy Mermaid Pendant
-- Propose
+- Propose to Leah in her cottage at 10am
+- Pass out
+- Sleep until win